ISAs (Individual Savings Accounts) were introduced by the UK government in 1999.

 Self-Select Investment ISAs

-Self-Select ISAs are an investment alternative to a Cash ISA, into which you can invest your full £20,000 ISA allowance this financial year, completely tax free.
+A Self-Select Stocks & Shares ISA is an investment alternative to a Cash ISA, into which you can invest your full £20,000 ISA allowance this financial year, completely tax free.
 A Self-Select ISA will provide you with the opportunity to invest in a wide range of UK and international share markets, active funds (also known as Unit Trusts or OEICS) or Investment Trusts, and tracker funds known as Exchange Traded Funds.
 You can also buy corporate bonds listed on recognised exchanges, and bonds issued by the UK or Eurozone governments.

 Investors who are planning to grow their investments over the longer term can take advantage of compounding through tax free dividend re-investment – a valuable tool for those planning to grow their wealth over time.